markSmurphy/fantasy-f1-analyzer/README.md

 ### progress interval

-`--progressinterval <nn>`
+`--progressinterval <n>`

 Update the analysis progress spinner every *n*th team that's analysed.
-The higher the number, the less frequently the screen is updated and the faster the analysis completes.
+The higher the number `n`, the less frequently the screen is updated and the faster the analysis completes.

-Default: `1` (updates progress spinner for each team that's analysed).
+Default: `5` (updates progress spinner for each team that's analysed).

 ### Verbose